 In the Savior's work, it is often by small and simple means that "great things [are] brought to pass."
-16

 We know that it requires repetitive practice to become good at anything.
-Whether it's playing the clarinet, kicking a ball into a net, repairing a car, or even flying an airplane, it is through practicing that we may become better and better.17 opportunities to reach out in compassion and minister to others.
+Whether it's playing the clarinet, kicking a ball into a net, repairing a car, or even flying an airplane, it is through practicing that we may become better and better.